xnyl/timezones-countries-keywords/README.md

 # timezones-countries-keywords.json
-JSON feed with timezones with additional country infos.
+JSON feed with timezones and additional country infos.
 Useful for timezone selectors.
+Based on IANA's data and world-countries package.